llmrb/llm/README.md

 ## About

-llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, xAI (Grok), [zAI](https://z.ai), DeepSeek, Ollama, and LlamaCpp.
-The toolkit includes full support for chat, streaming, tool calling, audio, images, files, and structured outputs (JSON Schema).
+llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, xAI (Grok), zAI, DeepSeek, Ollama, and LlamaCpp.
+The toolkit includes full support for chat, streaming, tool calling, audio, images, files, and structured outputs.

 ## Quick start